Bring Back a Legend

 Situation Overview

-May 1996 – October 2019 For 24 years the Minnehaha provided rides for an average of 10,000 passengers each season.
-Due to a new development, in 2019 the boat lost access to the site where she launched and hauled out of the lake each spring and fall.
+For 24 years the Minnehaha provided rides for an average of 10,000 passengers each season.
+In 2019 the boat lost access to use the launch each spring and fall.

-October 2019 – Present The Minnehaha is currently housed in a storage facility on leased property in the town of Excelsior.
-She is owned and maintained by the Lake Minnetonka Historical Society, an all-volunteer, nonprofit organization dedicated to preserving the vessel and returning her to active service.
+The Minnehaha is currently housed in a storage facility on leased property in the town of Excelsior.
+She is owned and maintained by the Lake Minnetonka Historical Society.

 A Critical Timeline!
 The window of opportunity to see the Minnehaha back on the water is soon closing!